SohanChoudhury/APrisonerProblem/README.md

 Simultaenously, all prisoners will be asked to guess the number that is on their own hat.
 If every prisoner guesses incorrectly, all the prisoners are executed (grim, I know).
 If at least one of the prisoners guesses their number correctly, then all of the prisoners live.

+Each prisoner can see the numbers of the all the other prisoners, but they have no way of knwoing for sure what their own number is.

 Prior to being given the hats with their numbers, the prisoners are allowed to communicate a strategy as to how to guess their own number.
 Once the prisoners are assigned a number, there can no longer be any communication between prisoners.
 What is a strategy that the prisoners can use to ensure that they will all survive?